 Charlotte was not one to go quietly however, thanks in large part to the way her tenacious parents had raised her.
 Her father, James E. Brown was a co-founder of the Bay Area’s first African-American newspaper, Mirror of the Times, and an outspoken abolitionist.

-Charlotte and her father decided to take action by bringing a lawsuit against Omnibus Railroad, an extraordinarily brave movie, given that it had only been a matter of months since African Americans in California had gained the right to testify against white people in court.
+Charlotte and her father decided to take action by bringing a lawsuit against Omnibus Railroad, an extraordinarily brave move, given that it had only been a matter of months since African Americans in California had gained the right to testify against white people in court.
 During the case, Omnibus defended its racist policies, arguing that people of color should not be permitted to ride streetcars in case they made white women and children feel “fearful or repulsed.”

 While Charlotte ultimately won the case and was awarded $25 and costs, appeals by Omnibus kept her tied up in court for months.
 The end result saw her award sum reduced to just five cents, the cost of Charlotte’s original ticket.
 What’s more, the case did not change Omnibus policy.
 Just days after the first case was finally over, Charlotte was removed from another Omnibus streetcar.